 Because OSHA inspections may be unannounced, the best way to prepare is to ensure your workplace is ALWAYS in compliance with OSHA regulations and standards, EVERY DAY.

-An employer is allowed to ask OSHA to get a court warrant before allowing them access to their facility.
+An employer can ask OSHA to get a court warrant before allowing them access to their facility.

 What are OSHA’s top reasons for conducting an inspection?